s8sg/goflow/README.md

 A multi-vertex flow is always asynchronous in nature where each nodes gets distributed across the workers

-Below is an example of a simple multi vertex flow where we validate a KYC image of a user profile
+Below is an example of a simple multi vertex flow to validate a KYC image of a user and mark the user according to the result.
+This is a asynchronous process consist of batch jobs
 ```go
 func DefineWorkflow(f *flow.Workflow, context *flow.Context) error {
     dag := f.Dag()